Every work cycle with Veeam Backup Enterprise Manager REST API must begin with the client logon. The logon procedure includes the following steps:

 Authorization: Basic VXNlcjpQYXNzd29yZA==

-- The server analyses the provided credentials and checks if the specified account has the Portal Administrator, Portal User or Restore Operator role in Veeam Backup Enterprise Manager.
+- The server analyzes the provided credentials and checks if the specified account has the Portal Administrator, Portal User or Restore Operator role in Veeam Backup Enterprise Manager.

 - If the provided credentials are valid and logon has been successful, the server creates a new authentication token and returns it to the client with a representation of a new logon session.